Sandagomi/Zencuit/DEPLOYMENT.md

   node server/index.js
   ```

+  Note:
-  Note: The dist folder will be created at /opt/render/project/src/dist during build
+  - The dist folder will be created at ./dist during build
+  - Server dependencies are installed in ./server/node_modules
+  - Server runs from root directory and can access both dist and server/node_modules

 #### Environment Variables
 Make sure you have set the following environment variables in Render: